 Often an intervention is necessary.
 Methamphetamine users cannot rely on programs that don’t hold them accountable.
 They will not get better without external help.
 An expert drug rehab center will help your loved one through the process.

 The best you can do if the user rejects help is to keep trying to get them into treatment.
-Many family members will accept that they will change without in-patient treatment.
+Many family members will accept that they will change without treatment.
 That is not the case.
 Users can go through dry spells and will use these to show that they are “clean.”